 The Cyclist’s Guide to Topsham

-When it comes to Topsham – visiting, exploring or just passing through – cycling is the ONLY way to travel, because the town has made such an effort to be bike-friendly.
+When it comes to Topsham – visiting, exploring or just passing through – cycling is the only way to travel, come rain or shine.
+This must be Devon’s most cycle-friendly destination.

 If you ride from Exeter, just four miles away, follow the signs to pick up South Coast National Cycle Network Route 2 – one of the prettiest such routes in the country, and soon leading you along the side of Exeter Canal towards Topsham.

-If you want to stay bike-focussed there’s a cycle-through coffee and cake stop (honestly!) at Route 2 Cafe – just look for the bright signs at the junction of Strand the The Quay.
+There’s a cycle-thru coffee and cake stop (honestly!) at Route 2 Cafe – look for the bright signs at the junction of Strand and The Quay.

-And a few steps from that there’s the Route 2 bike shop, an award-winning destination with a Bike Doctor and plenty of hire cycles too, including Batribikes.
-Like every other part of Topsham’s retail, food and drink offering, there’s full Covid-secure service here – bikes are sanitised between hires, while social distancing is enforced at all shops.
+And a few steps later there’s the Route 2 bike shop, an award-winning destination with a Bike Doctor and plenty of hire cycles too, including Batribikes.

-One great plus for cyclists is the number of cafes in the town, each with a takeaway service: at The Quay, on the waterfront Underway, and at the Recreation Ground you’ll find benches to use, most within sight of racks for security.
+One great plus for cyclists is the number of cafes in the town, each with a takeaway service and many sit-in: if you’re staying outside you’ll see benches at The Quay, on the waterfront Underway, and at the Recreation Ground, most within sight of racks for security.

 Of course, Topsham’s famous for its large range of independent shops, spectacular food and drink options and glorious architecture – all worth exploring when you’re there, with some well-known to NCN Route 2 riders already.
 After you’re fuelled up sufficiently, continue your adventure along the estuary, through the pretty villages of Exton and Lympstone, passing Lympstone Commando and then on to Exmouth and its beautiful beach and promenade – all very safe and predominantly on off-road dedicated cycle paths